Glimmer in the Dark

 “Come on, Shine… just turn off your alarm if you’re not getting up”, said her older sister.

-Oh yeah, the alarm had started beeping annoyingly again.
-Thought Shine as she hadn’t noticed until then.
+Oh yeah, the alarm had started beeping annoyingly again, thought Shine as she hadn’t taken note of it until that point.

 “Are you going to sleep all day, or are you getting up?”, the young woman said to the teenage girl lying on the bed.